 DefenseCode researchers have uncovered a remote root access vulnerability in the default installation of Linksys routers.

 They contacted Cisco and shared a detailed vulnerability description along with the PoC exploit for the vulnerability.
-Cisco claimed that the vulnerability was already fixed in the latest firmware release, which turned out the be incorrect.
+Cisco claimed that the vulnerability was already fixed in the latest firmware release, which turned out to be incorrect.
 The latest Linksys firmware (4.30.14) and all previous versions are still vulnerable.

 Leon Juranic, DefenseCode CEO, comments for Help Net Security: “According to numbers available on the Internet, Cisco Linksys is a very popular router with more than 70,000,000 routers sold.
 This creates an immense playground for anyone in possession of a 0-day exploit.”